6 Ways To Deal With The Silent Treatment In A Relationship

 If you know someone who displays these characteristics, and that person gives you the silent treatment on a regular basis, know that you are not powerless against them.

-Here are the six things you can do to respond to the silent treatment in your relationship:
+How to respond to the silent treatment

 1. Dig deep into the reasons for the silent treatment.

 Sometimes, people who give the silent treatment aren’t doing it out of malice.

 They may have trouble expressing themselves, especially when it comes to negative emotions like anger and grief.
 They may also be afraid of how you’ll react if you knew how they really felt or if they did something they thought you wouldn’t like.